-When many sales professionals and sales managers write a cold calling script, they often write out a page of paragraph after paragraph for the sales person to read from in order to make the prospect interested.
+When many sales professionals and sales managers write a cold calling script, they often write out a page with paragraph after paragraph for the salesperson to read from in order to make the prospect interested.

-This is a bad way to go for a few different reasons:
+This is a bad way to go for a cold call script few different reasons:

-- This usually produces a lot of verbage for the sales person to memorize and this is difficult.
+- This usually produces a lot of verbiage for the salesperson to memorize and this is difficult.
 If it is difficult, someone either will not be likely to adopt it or will try to adopt it but may not perform well.
-You need the cold call script to be easy to use and incorporate.
+You need the to be easy to use and incorporate.

 - This type of cold call script is not flexible.
-What if the prospect asks a question, throws out an objection, tries to take the call in an unexpected direction?
-You never know how a cold call is going to go and working off a list of paragraphs simply does not allow the sales person to be fully prepared for what all the different things that can happen.
+What if the prospect asks a question, throws out an objection, or tries to take the call in an unexpected direction?
+You never know how a cold call is going to go and working off a list of paragraphs simply does not allow the salesperson to be fully prepared for all the different things that can happen.